AlexLavoie42/Nuxt-Mapbox/README.md

 By passing a [template ref](https://vuejs.org/guide/essentials/template-refs.html) you can put custom html directly into your component.

 Be sure to nest your custom components inside a map instance so the map-id can be auto injected.
 You can also pass the map ID manually into the functions.

+If you pass `options` as a ref, the marker or popup will react to changes in settings.

 Examples:
 ```js